ORNL/GridKit/CONTRIBUTING.md

 ### Constants

-If a constant is used in more than one file, define it in `Common.h`.
+If a constant is used in more than one file, define it in `Constants.hpp`.
 For constants with long names, use underscores to separate words in the constant name.
 Use all caps (screaming snake case).